cayllahe/hgbcode/docs/index.md

-Hierarchical graph based segmentation (HGB) from a non increasing edge observation attribute [link](https://link.springer.com/chapter/10.1007/978-3-030-14085-4_14).
+Hierarchical image segmentation provides region-oriented scale-spaces: sets of image segmentations at different detail levels in which the segmentations at finer levels are nested with respect to those at coarser levels.
+This is the code gfor Hierarchical Graph Based Segmentation from a non Increasing Edge Observation Attribute. [link](https://link.springer.com/chapter/10.1007/978-3-030-14085-4_14).

-### Images
+### Images and Results

 ### Build/Install